 At the same time, consumers doing legitimate business via digital channels are increasingly impatient with even the slightest delay on a quote or approval on a claim.

-As a result, look for more insurers to embrace AI, machine learning, and behavioral analytics to assess fraud risk while simultaneously reducing friction for trusted, but increasingly fickle, customers.
+As a result, look for more insurers to embrace AI, machine learning, and analytics (specifically behavioral analytics) to assess fraud risk while simultaneously reducing friction for trusted, but increasingly fickle, customers.

 With high hit rates (Shift Technology’s fraud detection model delivers a 75% hit rate, for example), these integrated solutions deliver rich, accurate, real-time fraud scoring that is central to disrupting fraud while delivering fast, friendly customer experiences at every